Kaltura: From 2010-present

 In July 2011, Blackboard Inc. and Kaltura announced a partnership to integrate Kaltura's media solution in Blackboard Learn (TM) in a bid to offer rich media tools to educational institutions.

 In May 2014, Kaltura purchased pay TV service Tvinci to widen its scope of video solutions to include over-the-top (OTT) TV capabilities.
 In August 2016, Kaltura announced that it had raised $50 million from Goldman Sachs.
 Also in 2016, Kaltura partnered with Inception, 24i Media, Encompass and Harmonic to showcase OTT experiences.
 In 2019, Kaltura crossed $100 million in annual recurring revenues (ARR).

 Kaltura' solutions and APIs all rest on their proprietary online video platform, offering advanced video management, publishing, and monetization capabilities as well as tools for internal knowledge sharing, learning, training, collaboration, and marketing.
 Kaltura built use-case-centric applications for business, media, and education to facilitate the integration of video into specific workflows, from an open, API-focused architecture.
 The company reportedly had a community of 160,000 registered developers (2018).

 In April 2019, Kaltura announced its intention to develop Cloud TV with Dativa through a dedicated data lake.

 In early 2020 Kaltura announced its acquisition of Newrow, a platform for collaborative online meetings.
 The integration of Newrow's real-time communication capabilities into Kaltura's video asset management and live broadcast/webcast technology paved the way for a single comprehensive solution to power customers' multiple video needs.

 In July 2021, Kaltura launched a $150 million IPO, listing on the Nasdaq under the symbol KLTR.
 In the 12 months leading up to the IPO, Kaltura booked $132 million in revenue.

 In May 2022, Kaltura officially launched Kaltura Events, a virtual events platform with modules for event creation and management, as well as event performance measurement (analytics), and event management automation features.

-In November 2022, Kaltura launched Kaltura Webinars, a cloud-based platform aimed at making webinars easy to create and manage for marketers and webinar program managers.

 In 2023, Kaltura started integrating generative AI capabilities into its digital experience solutions to enrich content, search and discovery, interactivity, and analytics.

 In 2024, they announced the release of Class Genie, an AI-powered agent that creates hyper-personalized learning experiences for students, based on their individual preferences, engagement patterns, and past interactions, and drawing exclusively from their institution's trusted knowledge base.
 At the annual content and technology convention IBC 2024 Kaltura introduced their new Generative AI capabilities for streaming services, enabling the production of high-quality content at lower costs.

 Kaltura currently has offices in Israel, Singapore, the United Kingdom, and the United States.